SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

    This is defined in Array.swift.
    Likewise I'm holding off writing about it until NewArray lands.
 ..
 TODO: talk about what it means to say that Array x == Array y
+..
+TODO: Mention that [] can be used as an empty array literal if the context gives enough type information.

 .. _ArraysAndDictionaries_Dictionaries: